ahmedfgad/GeneticAlgorithmPython/docs/source/visualize.md

 2. Create a histogram for each gene.
 3. Create a boxplot.

-It works only after completing at least 1 generation.
+It works only after at least 1 generation is completed.
 If no generation is completed, an exception is raised.
-If no generation is completed (at least 1), an exception is raised.

 This method accepts the following parameters: